Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 References:

-- Available upon your request
+- Available on your request

-Here is an example of how to format a resume even if you have no experience
+Here is an example of the way to design your resume even if you have no experience

 Contact information and name